legobmw99/Allomancy/README.md

 This mod is currently updated for `Minecraft 1.11.2` and `Forge 13.20.0.2201`

-**Warning:** This 1.11.2 version is untested.
-Use at your own discretion and report any issues!
+Please verify and report any issues!